Below are the answers to some of our most frequently asked questions.

 Lactic acid is naturally present in fermented plant foods and this is the type that we use.
 Fermented foods last a long time without being refrigerated because of the lactic acid and we believe that this naturally formed preservative is the best solution to ensure that your juices are safe to drink.
 We also use a teeny amount: about 50 ml of organic, vegan lactic acid in every 20,0000 ml of juice.
 Not that much.
 We add this drop or two of lactic acid to prevent growth of botulin spores that could cause illness.
 This is something you should be concerned about in other manufacturer’s juices and so do make sure that they too protect you from getting sick.
 Also to be noted is that there are two types of lactic acid.
 The first which is one to be avoided is a byproduct of slaughterhouses.
 The second is the only one that we use and is organically produced and 100% vegan.
 All Vegus Juices are 100% vegan and so do not contain any milk products or derivatives.

 Because of the pressure treatment the juice is safe to drink for years.
 We tested it at four years of age and it was still free from bacterial activity.
 We also protect the enzymes and other nutrient values but the passage of time will eventually have some impact on the juice.
-The little bit of air left in the tube and in the juice itself will cause some oxidation or browning of the juice.
-This oxidation is very minimal because of the very tiny amount of air since the new 40ml tubes are virtually full so reducing the air pocket to almost zero.
+The little bit of air left in the bottle and in the juice itself will cause some oxidation or browning of the juice.
+This oxidation is very minimal because of the very tiny amount of air since the 40ml bottles are virtually full so reducing the air pocket to almost zero.
 However we cannot remove the air from the juice because that would mean having to subject the juice to a de-aeration process (Ughh!)

-The flavour can also change a bit over time; the chemistry of flavenoids is among the most complicated known to man.
+The flavour can also change a bit over time; the chemistry of flavonoids is among the most complicated known to man.
 We could stabilise the taste for ever but the chemistry required to do that is appalling.
-We don’t want to go there.
+We don?t want to go there.
 So, we say that for 26 weeks the juice is good but that just like all living things it is not getting younger and some deterioration is inevitable.
 Please note that broccoli sprout juice is not very green to start with.
 The reason is that the plant itself is not very green.
 The roots and stem are white and only the tiny little leaves are green.